syncthing/docs/users/stdiscosrv.rst

    address or bind the discovery server and syncthing instances to different IP addresses.

-Running discosrv with non-default settings requires passing the respective parameters to discosrv on every start. ``discosrv -help`` gives you all the tweakables with their defaults:
+Running stdiscosrv with non-default settings requires passing the respective parameters to stdiscosrv on every start. ``stdiscosrv -help`` gives you all the tweakables with their defaults:

 ::

-  Usage of discosrv:
+  Usage of stdiscosrv:
     -cert string
         Certificate file (default "cert.pem")
     -db-backend string
         Database backend to use (default "ql")
     -db-dsn string
-        Database DSN (default "memory://discosrv")
+        Database DSN (default "memory://stdiscosrv")
     -debug
         Debug
     -http